 - You probably need less power than you think.
 Don’t forget to use the solar panel calculator for an accurate estimate of your energy needs.

 - Remember not to drive your vehicle with your solar panels in a tilted state.

 - When flipping the switch, remember that if your solar panels are connected to the charge controller, and the charge controller isn’t connected to the batteries to move the current, you could blow up the charge controller.
 Make sure everything is connected!

 - Ask for help!
 Having someone to help you when you’re handling large solar panels to the roof of your van makes a huge difference and keeps you from potentially hurting yourself.

+The next ariticle is The Ultimate Guide To DIY Off-Grid Solar Systems for further helps, before mounting solar panels on rv, you can also size your battery, Inverter, and charger controller with the following video.
 Going solar on your van or RV doesn’t have to be scary.
 By referring to the wealth of educational resources available to you, taking the time to properly size your system and select your components, and asking for help, you’ll be harnessing power from the sun before you know it.